 Anyone entering Oklahoma in possession of a firearm authorized for concealed or unconcealed carry upon the authority and license of another state or a valid military identification card is authorized to continue to carry a concealed or unconcealed firearm and license in Oklahoma.
 The license from the other state or valid military identification card must be valid.
 The firearm must either be carried unconcealed or concealed.
 Upon coming in contact with any Oklahoma peace officer, the person must disclose the fact that he or she is in possession of a concealed or unconcealed firearm pursuant to a valid concealed or unconcealed carry weapons permit, license, or a valid military identification card issued in another state.

-Anyone entering Oklahoma in possession of a firearm authorized for concealed carry upon the authority of a state that is a non-permitted carry state and the person is in compliance with the Oklahoma Self-Defense Act, the person is authorized to carry a concealed or unconcealed firearm in this state.
+Anyone entering Oklahoma in possession of a firearm authorized for concealed carry upon the authority of a state that is a non-permitted carry state and the person is in compliance with the Oklahoma Self-Defense Act, the person is authorized to carry a concealed or unconcealed firearm in Oklahoma.
 A non-permitting state is one that permits the carrying of a handgun, either openly or concealed, without a license or permit.
 This is sometimes referred to as “constitutional carry,” “permit-less carry,” or “unrestricted carry.”
-In 2018, Oklahoma’s governor vetoed a bill that would have made Oklahoma a constitutional carry state.

 The firearm must be either carried fully concealed or unconcealed.
 Upon coming in contact with an Oklahoma peace officer, you must disclose the fact that you’re in possession of a concealed or unconcealed firearm pursuant to the non-permitting laws of the state in which you’re a legal resident.
 You must present proper identification by a valid photo ID as proof that you’re a legal resident in such a non-permitting state.